dis-sg/dis-sg.github.io/_posts/2021-02-26-creative-weekly-7.md

 In an era of video conferencing, Singapore is betting on high income businesspersons who prefer face-to-face meetings to meet at Changi’s newest - and probably cleanest - facility.

-Located at the Singapore Expo, Connect@Changi is effectively a bubble for business travellers to Singapore - they are not allowed to leave the facility and meetings between them and the Singapore side are powered by two ventilation systems separated by a transparent border.
-Instead of quarantine for typical arrivals, Connect@Changi travellers only need to take a swab test before they are allowed to move around the facility.
+Located at the Singapore Expo, Connect@Changi is effectively a bubble for business travellers to Singapore - they are not allowed to leave the facility and meetings between them and the Singapore side are powered by two ventilation systems separated by a transparent glass border.
+Instead of quarantine orders, Connect@Changi travellers only need to take a swab test before they are allowed to move around the facility.

 <figure>
 <img src="https://i.imgur.com/GXfEV9j.jpg" alt="Connect@Changi courtyard">